Soberia/bypasshub/bypasshub/README.md

 > **Note**
 > HTTP 404 error will be returned as response for the authentication failures.

+# 🔧 Configuration

+Most of the `config.toml` file parameters can be modified while some of them will be replaced by the environment variables provided with the global `.env` file.

 # 🔨 Development

 The development environment is leveraged by [VSCode's Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers).